dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 > Note: Should the organization ID not be specified in the code, a 7-day public trial license will be used by default.

 > Note: In versions earlier than v8.2.5, the trial and full licenses are both specified by the [`productKeys`](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeReader/properties.html#productkeys) property insted.

+#### Full License

+If you have acquired a full license, please refer to this [article](https://www.dynamsoft.com/barcode-reader/license-activation/set-full-license.html?ver=latest) on how to use it.

 ### The Code